2015HackNTU/official-website/README.md

 npm install 'module_name' --save
 ```

-Do not forget `--save` argument, which saves new module to `package.json` for dependency.
+Do not forget `--save` argument, which saves new module to `package.json` for dependency use.

 Repository Branches